t-padma/t-padma.github.io/_posts/2024-05-20-git-basics.md

 - Commands followed by one dash, e.g. `ls -F`, are called short options.
 On the other hand, commands followed by two dashes, e.g. `ls --help`, are called long options.
 - `cd -` and `cd ..` are shortcuts to move back and forth between two directories.
 - Commands are case-sensitive.
 For instance, `ls -s` is a different command from `ls -S`.
+- Path to a file or directory is always provided in quotes.
+E.g. `ls -F "./dir1/subdir"`

 ### Multiple options for a given command
 Consider the following example: